sakuyaslove/CAP-Attendance-Shell/README.md

 This installs the React Native runtime plus the native modules (WebView, Vision Camera, barcode scanner, navigation, etc.).

 ### 2. Run the iOS app (simulator or device)
+**Xcode and its toolchain require macOS.
+Skip this step for Android if on Windows**
 ```bash
 cd ios
 pod install